Anaminus/roblox-library/modules/Spek/README.md

 ## Runner.Metrics
 [Runner.Metrics]: #runnermetrics
 ```
-function Runner:Metrics()
+function Runner:Metrics(path: Path): Metrics?
 ```

-Returns a snapshot of the metrics at *path*.
+Returns a snapshot of the [metrics][Metrics] at *path*.
 Returns false if the result is not yet ready.
 Returns nil if *path* does not exist or does not have a result.

 ## Runner.ObserveMetric
 [Runner.ObserveMetric]: #runnerobservemetric
 ```
-function Runner:ObserveMetric()
+function Runner:ObserveMetric(observer: MetricObserver): Unsubscribe
 ```

 Sets an observer to be called whenever a single metric changes.
 Returns